apache/spark/docs/running-on-kubernetes.md

 ### Accessing Logs

-Logs can be accessed using the kubernetes API and the `kubectl` CLI.
+Logs can be accessed using the Kubernetes API and the `kubectl` CLI.
 When a Spark application is running, it's possible to stream logs from the application using:

 ```bash